jjjj473/VEN/README.md

 If `FILE` is omitted it defaults to `README.md`.

+When running `tuxpad` directly, the program looks for `./.venv/bin/python3` and uses it if found.
+This means the GUI will automatically use the packages installed by `make venv` without needing to adjust your `PATH`.

 The program counts the number of lines in the file using a C++ helper and then launches a Python Tkinter GUI that demonstrates a dozen editor tools.
 If no graphical display is available (i.e. the `DISPLAY` variable is unset) the GUI